Point of Sale Software

 Peak shopper times are between 2:00 p.m. and 4:00 p.m.

-Looking at the list, it seems like a lot of Saturday work coming up.
+Looking at the list, it seems like much Saturday work is coming up.

-These days are the ones that you need to plan and have your rosters, stock and signage right.
+These days, you need to plan and have your rosters, stock and signage right.

 Warning

-It is also a good idea to have someone special doing security on those days too; I am a great believer in the theory that much of the security problems in retail can be solved by having grandmother greet everyone personally that comes into the shop.
+It is also a good idea to have someone special do security on those days; I believe that many of the security problems in retail can be solved by having a grandmother greet everyone who comes into the shop.

 Add new comment